nsayer/GPS_Voice_Clock/README.md

 there may also be a file called STROKE that (if present) is played once for every (AM/PM converted) hour.

 The audio files are little-endian 16 bit unsigned 8 kHz mono raw audio samples.
 You can create them from some other format with sox.
-The command line arguments for the output should be -t raw -c 1 -e unsigned -b 16 -r 8000.
+The command line arguments for the output should be -t raw -c 1 -e unsigned -b 16 -r 8000 -L.

 The SD_audio.zip file in this repository can be unpacked into the top directory of a suitably formatted card.